-This is an impressive theoretical question for sure.
+This is an impressive theoretical question, for sure.

-1. All powder or tablet forms of Spirulina are not whole foods, they are isolated parts of the whole.
+1. All powder or tablet forms of Spirulina are not whole foods; they are isolated parts of the whole.

-The living nutrients are what we absorb into our bloodstream to feed our cells while our body allows the dry material to pass down the system and eliminated as waste.
+The living nutrients are what we absorb into our bloodstream to feed our cells while our body allows the dry material to pass down the system and be eliminated as waste.

 This dry powder is generally 1/8th the original weight of the whole cell.